-The SLD’s form review process often generates questions that may be phoned, faxed, or e-mailed to applicants.
-Generally, these informational requests have a seven-day deadline.
+The SLD’s application and invoice review processes often generate questions that must be answered by applicants.
+Generally, these informational requests have a fifteen-day deadline.
 Ignoring an inquiry is not a good strategy.
 It can only lead to unilateral SLD action, guaranteed not to be in an applicant’s favor.

-The increasing focus by Congress, the FCC, the SLD, and the press on alleged waste, fraud, and abuse in the E-rate program has led to new rules and to more intensive reviews dealing specifically with applicant planning and procurement practices.
-There are three key considerations.
+The recurring focus by Congress, the FCC, the SLD, and the press on alleged waste, fraud, and abuse in the E-rate program has increasingly led to new rules and to more intensive reviews dealing specifically procurement practices.
+There are two key considerations.

 - Services funded by E-rate must be cost-effective and must be competitively bid in a fair and open manner.

 - Applicants must be able to demonstrate that price is the most important factor in their bid analysis and vendor selection procedures.

 While it is tempting to fill out and submit E-rate forms without reading all of the certifications at the end of each, we encourage applicants to read them closely.
 The correct response to every Yes/No certification is not automatically “Yes.”

 The E-rate program’s administrators place great credence in these certifications and there are civil and criminal penalties for violating them.
 The certifications provide an excellent summary of major program rules, particularly those dealing with issues of waste, fraud, and abuse, which are the focus of the program’s compliance efforts.

 Rule 8: Maintain records for at least ten years.